ted-tanner/entries-backend/endpoints-guide.md

 - Prerequisites
   - Sender has an `AccessToken` and a read-write `ContainerAccessToken` for the container
-  - Sender knows the container’s encryption key (to share) and container id
+  - Sender knows the container's encryption key (to share) and container id
   - Recipient has a verified account with a registered RSA public key

 - Sender workflow